At a surface level, caregiving is a wholly admirable role.

 Considering everything we know about the demands of unpaid caregiving, conventional wisdom points to respite care being a very popular service in Australia.
 Residential care facilities and designated community centres are prominent options, but based on our survey results, in-home respite care appears to lag behind.

-Adam Birch is a counselling team leader for Carers WA, where he provides therapeutic support to caregivers through counselling, workshops and support groups for carers.
+Adam Birch is a counselling team leader for Carers WA, where he provides therapeutic support to caregivers through counselling, workshops and support groups.
 We recently interviewed Adam about caregiver burnout, and when we asked him about this particular result in our survey, he told us many caregivers struggle with the concept of respite care because it pulls them away from what they feel they’re supposed to be doing—delivering the care themselves.

 ‘Even if carers move towards respite options, they may feel like they’ve failed or they might encounter resistance from the care recipient,’ Birch said.
 ‘Respite options need to be utilised as a preventative strategy to burnout, not because burnout is already happening.’